nasa/prog_server/sphinx-config/dev_guide.rst

 ------------------
 Our project is following the git strategy described `here <https://nvie.com/posts/a-successful-git-branching-model/>`_.
 Details specific to each branch are described below.

-`master`: Every merge into the master branch is done using a pull request (never commiting directly), is assigned a release number, and must comply with the release checklist.
+`main`: Every merge into the main branch is done using a pull request (never commiting directly), is assigned a release number, and must comply with the release checklist.
 The release checklist is a software assurance tool.

 `dev`: Every merge into the dev branch that contains a functional change is done using a pull request (not commiting directly).
 Every commit should be functional.
 All unit tests must function before commiting to dev or merging another branch.